-Coal Creek Mountain is a long ridgeline with several highpoints just inside of the Goat Rocks Wilderness in the Washington Cascades.
-Although a nice trail takes you all the way to the summit, you won't see many trip reports up Coal Creek Mountain.
-It's used more by locals, horseman and fisherman.
+Coal Creek Mountain is a long ridgeline with several highpoints just inside of the Goat Rocks Wilderness.
+A nice trail takes you all the way to the summit, mostly used by locals, horseman and fisherman.
 The Bluff Lake Trail was used by Native American goat hunters to access a ridge systems high in the Goat Rocks.
 Topo maps show the highest point as Lost Lake Benchmark.
 The highpoint was once the site of Lost Lake Lookout.
 Views are magnificent of the Goat Rocks Peaks as well as Mt.
 Rainier.

 For Packwood Lake trailhead follow U.S. Highway 12 to the east end of town and turn south-east onto Forest Road 1262.
 Continue southeast on FR 1262 for 6 miles to the trailhead parking lot.